thangacodes/GitHubActions/terra-codes/argocd/readme.md

 # Argo CD:

-Argo CD is a declarative, GitOps-based continuous delivery tool for Kubernetes
+Argo CD is a declarative, GitOps-based continuous delivery tool for Kubernetes.
+Detailed information to be found in [argo cd](https://argo-cd.readthedocs.io/en/stable/)

 The argocd folder contains all the Terraform scripts required to spin up an EKS cluster using the latest version (1.32.0) along with a worker node group named "2".